Putting money into your startup company

 If you’re loaning money to your startup, there are a few things to be aware of at tax time:

-- Your company will be able to claim a deduction for any interest expense; BUT
+- Your company should be able to claim a deduction for any interest expense; BUT

 - You (through your personal tax return) will also need to to declare it as your interest income

-If you do pay yourself back any of your loan, it is not regarded as personal income so this doesn’t have any tax implications.
-If loans are written off (technically ‘forgiven’) you’ll need to seek tax guidance on its treatment.
+If you do pay yourself back any of your loan, it is not regarded as personal income so this doesn’t usually have any tax implications.
+If loans are written off (technically ‘forgiven’) you’ll need to seek tax guidance on their treatment.

 As always, please don’t take our articles as personal tax advice.
 Speak to us for that.